btc-saving-goals/btc-saving-goals/README.md

 *   Integration with external Bitcoin price data APIs for automatic updates.
 *   More detailed financial calculations and scenarios.

-## Disclaimer

-This tool is for educational and planning purposes only and does not constitute financial advice.
-Bitcoin prices are highly volatile, and past performance is not indicative of future results.
-The Bitcoin price models used in this tool are based on various assumptions and may not accurately reflect future price movements.
-Consult with a qualified financial advisor before making any investment decisions.
-The price models are sourced from [https://bitcoincompounding.com/](https://bitcoincompounding.com/) and their accuracy is not guaranteed.

 ## License

 No License